melowntech/workshop/tutorials/geojson-part2.rst

         vts.utils.loadJSON('https://raw.githubusercontent.com/Melown/vts-browser-js/master/demos/geodata-geojson-import-from-url/jotunheimen_track.json', geoJsonLoaded);
     }

-Our VTS stack comes with utility function ``vts.utils.loadJSON()`` to help you with that.
-If you favor other ways to fetch data there is nothing stopping you.
+Our VTS stack comes with the utility function ``vts.utils.loadJSON()`` to help you downloading a JSON.
+However, if you favor other ways of fetching the data there is nothing stopping you.

 .. code:: javascript